-Harmful Sexual Behaviours:
+Harmful Sexual Behaviours (HSB):

 The term "harmful sexual behaviour" is used to describe behaviour that is problematic, abusive and violent, and that may cause developmental damage.
+All behavious receive a proportionate response and even low level HSB is treated as an opportunity to reflect and learn to how to make positive healthy choices and be mindful of risks or harm.